kicikhaluk/movies-spa/README.md

 ### `yarn release`

 <b>ESlint, StyleLint, Commitlint, Lint Staged and Husky used.
 Please refer config files and git hooks files in the project directory. </b>

+## Env Variables

+In the project root there is .env file.
+You can create `.env.local` or just replace your keys with dummy words.